What you can get for Messi's 700 million euro buyout clause

 Buyout clauses are not used in every country, but they are often put into effect to help protect clubs and give players the right to leave for a fee if they are not satisfied or want better deals.

-Here’s a look at how far 700 million euros go in the world of soccer:
+Here’s a look at some of the things 700 million euros can buy in the world of soccer:

 —